BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/carparking.markdown

 #### Car Park 1 - Lead Coach Car Park & Accessibility Parking
 Car Park 1 is strictly for head coaches with kit and Blue Badge holders only.
 In order to aid traffic flow off the bypass and into car parks, please have your Head Coach Permit clearly showing on your dashboard as you arrive: if you have no permit clearly visible, you will be asked to proceed to Car Park 2 and 3.

 #### Car Park 2 & 3 - All Player and Family Parking
-Car park 2 & 3 are located on the BoA club grounds.
+Car park 2 is located on the BoA club grounds.

 ## Directions
 **Sat Nav Address:** Ashley Lane, BA15 2HR
 **Google Maps:** <a href="https://www.google.com/maps?q=Bradford-on-Avon+Rugby+Club,+Ashley+Lane,+Bradford-on-Avon,+BA15+2HR" target="_blank" style="text-decoration: none; color: inherit;"><i class="fas fa-map-marker-alt"></i> Bradford-on-Avon Rugby Club, Ashley Lane, Bradford-on-Avon, BA15 2HR</a>
 **What3Words:** (<i class="fas fa-map-marker-alt"></i> <a href="https://what3words.com/progress.solving.unfit" target="_blank" rel="noopener noreferrer" style="text-decoration: none; color: inherit;">///progress.solving.unfit</a>)
-#### From Bath
-If coming from Bath drive from Widcombe Hill; Claverton Down Rd; Brassknocker Hill; and follow the B3108 to Winsley / BoA RFC.
-#### From Chippenham
-If coming from the Chippenham follow A420 to W Cepen Way / A350; take the A4 to Bradford Rd / A363 in Bathford; follow A363 and B3108 to BoA RFC.
-#### From Corsham
-If coming from Corsham, head North on Paul St towards Pickwick Rd / B3353; drive from A4 and A363 to Winsley and the B3108 to BoA RFC.
-#### From North Dorset
-If coming from North Dorset, take the B3091 to Grosvenor Rd / A350; follow A350 and A36 to Lower Stoke / B3108; follow B3108 to BoA RFC.